Spanakopita Recipe

 Make egg wash by whisking the egg with the milk.
 Brush the top of the spanakopita with the egg wash.
 Score with a sharp knife and bake for 45-60 minutes, until it is golden brown and done.

-Let it cool and enjoy!
+Let it cool and serve spanakopita on plates.

-Oh, delicious, one of my favorite things to eat, even though I’m more of an aspirational cook than actual one.
+1. Oh, delicious, one of my favorite things to eat, even though I’m more of an aspirational cook than actual one.
 I’ve only ever made it with frozen spinach–this sounds much lighter, fresher and authentic!

 But now you have to share a recipe for Tyropita, for all those folks (not me) who won’t (or can’t) have spinach.
 Cheese, cheese and more cheese.
 I’d love a platter of all your Greek recipes: the Greek Salad, the Spanokopita, Tzatziki.
 Yum, yum and more yum.